By Robert W. Butche

 toward the Bruce Peninsula.

-that separates the main body of Lake Huron from beautiful Georgian Bay.
-Along
+imaginary line that separates the main body of Lake Huron from beautiful

-the way the ferry passes Fitzwilliam Island on the left and the elegant white
+Georgian Bay.
+Along the way the ferry passes Fitzwilliam Island on the left and

-and overcast, it was clear that my plans to videograph Niagara Falls was out of
+foggy and overcast, it was clear that my plans to videograph Niagara Falls was

 Dawson's, and the camaraderie and fishing at Camp Bemis were both meaningful